FindMySchool LogoFindMySchool

 What Summerfields can control is readiness: building secure literacy and numeracy, creating confident learners who can ask questions, and ensuring pupils can manage the bigger social environment that comes with secondary school.
 The “Summerfield Speakers” approach and the emphasis on respectful relationships are the sort of foundations that generally support smoother transitions for many children.

 Reception admissions are coordinated through Barnsley Council.
-For children starting full-time school in September 2026, the Barnsley application portal opened on 1 September 2025, with the closing date on 15 January 2026, and National Offer Day on 16 April 2026.
+For children starting full-time school in September 2027, the current Barnsley route gives an application deadline of 15 January 2027 and offer day on 16 April 2027.

 In the most recent recorded Reception entry data available here, demand was higher than supply: 50 applications for 30 offers, which equates to around 1.67 applications per place.
-First preference demand was also close to the number of offers (a ratio of 1.03), which often indicates that many applicants were aiming specifically for this school rather than listing it as a lower preference.
-(Admission remains competitive even when ratios are not extremely high, because small changes in local birth cohorts can shift pressure from year to year.)
+First preference demand was also close to the number of offers (a ratio of 1.03), which often indicates that many applicants were aiming specifically for this school rather than listing it as a lower preference. )

 The school also invites prospective families to visit by arrangement rather than publishing a single open-day diary far in advance, which can suit parents who want a quieter conversation and a more tailored look around.